Street Machine Summernats 34 - Jan 6-9, 2022

 There is a free trailer parking area available on site at Exhibition Park meaning more room at the venue for entrant vehicles to cruise with ease.
 Please park your trailer here rather than leaving it inside the venue and help make more space for everyone.

-Passengers are allowed, they do need to be over the age of 18 and they need to sign the waiver to participate.
+Passengers are permitted.
+They need to be over the age of 18 and sign the waiver to participate.

 What to the courses look like?